-CRA's ownership interest in NeuCo constitutes control under U.S. GAAP for all periods presented.
+CRA's ownership interest in NeuCo was 55.89% for all periods presented.
 Therefore, NeuCo's financial results have been consolidated with CRA, and the portion of NeuCo's results allocable to its other owners is shown as "noncontrolling interest."